Tom Sayers: Championship defences

 Sayers first fight as champion was with Bill Benjamin on the Isle of Grain on 5 January 1858.
 According to the sporting paper, Bell's Life in London, Benjamin's real name was William Bainge, and he was a complete novice at prizefighting.
-Sayers won easily after 3 rounds of fighting, which took just 6 and a half minutes.
+Sayers won easily after 3 rounds of fighting, which took just 6 1/2 minutes.

 On 16 June 1858, Sayers took on and beat the experienced fighter Tom Paddock on Canvey Island.
 In the 21st round, Sayers, noting that exhausted Paddock could hardly see and was incapable of defending himself, shook his opponent by the hand and led him back to his corner, prompting Paddock's seconds to "throw up the sponge".

 On 5 April 1859, Sayers fought a rematch with a much improved Bill Benjamin.
 Sayers came out on top, defeating his opponent in 11 rounds.

 On 20 September 1859 a fight took place with the Birmingham-based Bob Brettle, The contest differed from Sayers' recent fights in that Brettle was slightly the lighter man.
 In the 7th round, Brettle dislocated his shoulder and so was unable to continue, giving victory and the £600 stake money to Sayers.

 In 1859 Sayers accepted a challenge from US champion John Camel Heenan known as the Benicia Boy.